lisatitshall/real-estate-stats/README.md

 - Step 5: Construct a 95% confidence interval for price and use one sample hypothesis testing to test a statement about the mean price
 - Step 6: Use two sample hypothesis tests to see whether homes with a pool or garage have a higher price
 - Step 7: Use ANOVA to see whether mean house price differs by township
+- Step 8: Use correlation to assess the relationship between price, size and distance from town

 ## Findings